BenNyght/Orphanage/documentation/OrphanageConfigLayout.md

 - destinations: Define the display name for the destination and the path to flatten to.
 - copyFromDestination: Folders to copy back from the current destination and where to clone them to in the sourceFolder.
 - compileFlags: Arrary of compile flags, if a flag block is defined in code without being define in the config, it will be removed from the code when flattened.
-- ignoreFlattenImports (optional): Array of strings to skip rewriting in imports.

 **Example:**